 Although it sounds easy, many of us are uncomfortable making requests because it challenges us to own our wants and then risk having them denied (Yes, this is a possibility!
 See above discussion on control).
 Commit this year to being more upfront with your partner about what you’d like from them, and respond generously when those requests are made of you.

 The spaces in your home should reflect the kinds of experiences you and your partner want to have in them.
 A breakfast table crowded with junk mail is no place to share a cup of coffee, nor is a cluttered tub a spot for a relaxing bath.

 Commit to having an ongoing conversation about how you’d each like to use the space available to you, and create a plan to follow through.
 Remember, this is less about “décor,” and more about adding function, beauty, and joy to your daily life.

 Take Turns Being Crazy

-Unless 2019 involves some interplanetary anomaly of which I am unaware, you and your partner will still have meltdowns for the same reasons they’ve always happened: difficulties at work, life transitions, unexpected expenses, etc. With enough stress, even the most rational, mature adult is liable to behave like a brat.
+Unless 2021 involves some interplanetary anomaly of which I am unaware, you and your partner will still have meltdowns for the same reasons they’ve always happened: difficulties at work, life transitions, unexpected expenses, loss, etc. (not to mention the 2020 hangover!)
+With enough stress, even the most loving, rational, mature adult is liable to behave like a brat.